Earn a CIS Degree Online

 While there may be crossover between CIS, computer science and IT, there are differences between these 3 disciplines.

 Generally speaking, CIS is computer science through a business lens.
 While there is some overlap – such as scripting, systems design and data structures – a computer science degree puts a greater emphasis on computer algorithms and code.
 As a result, computer science is more math-intensive.

 Many of the courses in our bachelor's in CIS program actually have more in common with an IT degree.
 Courses in areas like application development, object analysis and design, structured database environments and introduction to scripting are just as relevant to an IT and CIS professional alike.

 Both CIS and IT professionals also act as intermediaries in their organizations.
 CIS professionals are liaisons for a company's top decision-makers.
 IT professionals, on the other hand, work across the organization to assist with tech-related issues.

 That depends on your skill set and your interests.
 If computers and technology come naturally to you, then you probably have what it takes to earn your CIS degree.

 Students entering the program may be required to take a statistics course, such as Applied Statistics for STEM.
-The program also requires a business core, which includes courses in accounting.
+The program also requires a business core, which includes courses in accounting and finance.